suyuan32/simple-admin-doc/src/guide/basic-config/env_setting.md

 ::: warning
 **_Important:_** You should create the database before initialization, the database name should be the same as core_dev.yaml.

 **After initialization, you should restart api service.
-It can force refreshing casbin cache.**
+It can force refreshing casbin cache.
+You do not need to restart service after v1.0.14.**
 :::

 ```shell